llee454/hornet-website/modules/search/Readme.md

 }

 /*
-  Accepts on argument:
+  Accepts one argument:
   * done, a function that accepts a single JQuery
     HTML Element

-  gets the current search results, creates elements that represent these search results, and passes those results to done.
+  Gets the current search results, creates elements that represent these search results, and passes those results to search_getEntriesResultElements.
 */
 search_Interface.prototype.getResultElements = function (done) {
   var self = this;